 While there are, without question, more than five sectors ClimateTech is prominent in, to better understand the areas this napkin outlines, we can look at the below as a window into achieving a zero-emissions future.

 One of the primary ClimateTech solutions is carbon capture — technology that traps carbon dioxide and either stores it or repurposes it.
 This technology is still in development, but some organizations are already putting it to use.

 Net Zero Teesside (NZT) — named for the Teesside industrial region in Northern England — is a collaborative United Kingdom-based initiative involving major players in the industrial, hydrogen, and energy production sectors.
-NZT’s mission is to capture carbon dioxide produced by power plants and certain industrial processes, and transport it via pipeline to deep-sea storage.
+NZT’s mission is to capture carbon dioxide produced by power plants and certain industrial processes and transport it via pipeline to deep-sea storage.

 Another carbon storage technology is based on the same technology NASA used to capture carbon dioxide on Mars.
-This tech captures carbon dioxide produced in the beer-brewing process that can then be reused in the beer carbonation process.
+This tech captures carbon dioxide produced in the beer-brewing process that can then be reused in the beer-carbonation process.

 A growing carbon capture technology is direct air capture (DAC), in which machines “vacuum” carbon dioxide from the air and store it in underground containers.
 As of November 2021, 19 small DAC plants were operating around the world, with a larger DAC plant anticipated to come online in the United States by 2024.

-DAC technology is drawing attention from investors, along with companies like Microsoft and Shopify that have paid for DAC services in order to offset their greenhouse gas emissions.
+DAC technology is drawing attention from investors, along with companies like Microsoft and Shopify that have paid for DAC services to offset their greenhouse gas emissions.
 However, the cost of establishing a DAC plant remains a barrier to the widespread adoption of this technology.

 The combustion of fossil fuels contributes to a large amount of carbon dioxide in the atmosphere.
 Technology to combat climate change includes alternative methods of powering vehicles that travel by air, land, or sea.